idfive/Developer-Documentation/docs/general/external_vendor/build-standards.md

 ### HTML

 - HTML should be [W3C-validated](https://validator.w3.org/) and use proper semantics where applicable.
-- Templates are written in [Twig](https://twig.symfony.com/) and compiled to standard HTML via Webpack.
+- Templates are written in [Twig](https://twig.symfony.com/) and compiled to standard HTML.
-- Proper ARIA functionality is used to meet WCAG accessibility guidelines.
+- Proper ARIA functionality is used to meet WCAG accessibility guidelines (see [Accessibility Requirements page](https://developers.idfive.com/docs/front-end/accessibility)).
-- Components should include [config.json](https://fractal.build/guide/core-concepts/context-data.html) files to allow them to be easily imported and shared across other templates.
+- Components should include `component-name.json` data files to allow them to be easily imported and shared across other templates.

 ### JS

-- All theme JS should be written as [TypeScript](https://www.typescriptlang.org/), and compiled to stable, browser-compliant JS via Webpack.
+- All theme JS should be written as [TypeScript](https://www.typescriptlang.org/), and compiled to stable, browser-compliant JS.
 - For any complex filtering/SPA like functionality, we request to use [Vue.js](https://vuejs.org/), over other frameworks.
 - We prefer to keep other libraries to an absolute minimum, unless there are specific needs for one.
 - All JS written with atomic principles in mind.